zeroibc/my-mac-os/README.md

 63. [Paw](https://paw.cloud) (a really great tool for working with API's, only recently started to use it but the features it has are really handy and the design is intuitive and great)
 64. [Timing](https://timingapp.com/?lang=en) (aside from tracking my time actively with Toggl, I also have a passive tracker, that records the amount of time I spend in all applications, websites that I access on my mac) (I can then use the information to reflect on how and where I am spending my time and what I should change)
 65. [Airtable](https://airtable.com) (started using it recently as my own personal database of things) (even had the idea of moving and keeping lists of apps I use [there](https://airtable.com/shrBkKtBPB6F2EqoG) as it is much easier for me to update and keep up with)
-66. [MacDown](http://macdown.uranusjr.com) (the tool I use to write this readme) (a really great tool that I use to quickly edit any single markdown file that I have on the system)
-67. [Typinator](http://www.ergonis.com/products/typinator/) (moved to it from [textexpander](https://smilesoftware.com/textexpander) as I am not fond of subscription models for software but also because typinator is really just better) (it expands text and moves the pointer caret faster and has a really powerful [quick search](http://i.imgur.com/A6kzKRE.png) available globally right at my fingertips)
 68. [hammerspoon](http://www.hammerspoon.org) (really powerul automation engine, wanted to use it for window management at first but found BetterTouchTool to be more performant) (right now I use it show the task I am currenly working on in a little window in the [middle of the screen](http://i.imgur.com/VDjws87.png) for a brief moment) (can see my config for it [here](https://github.com/nikitavoloboev/dotfiles/blob/master/hammerspoon/init.lua))
 69. [hazel](https://www.noodlesoft.com) (use it to fully automate my filing process) (I use prefixes for everything, bookmarks, notes, ulysses entries and even files) (this allows me to write some great rules for my Downloads folder that will file the files where I want them to be) ([here](http://i.imgur.com/7oiSYV3.png) is one example of such rule) (I also recursively lowercase files and hide extensions for all files on my system)
 70. [Tower](https://www.git-tower.com/mac/) (started using it only recently and